Evaluation of the Effectiveness of Resonant Voice Therapy in Patients with Functional Voice Disorder

 dc.subject Voice Therapy en_US

-dc.title Evaluation of the Effectiveness of Resonant Voice Therapy in Patients With Functional Voice Disorder en_US
+dc.title Evaluation of the Effectiveness of Resonant Voice Therapy in Patients with Functional Voice Disorder en_US

 dc.type Article en_US